You can get federal student loans out of default by applying for loan consolidation or entering into the loan rehabilitation program.

 The loan rehabilitation program requires you to make 9 on-time payments before your loan is brought back into good standing.

-The monthly payments are based on your discretionary income using either your adjusted gross income from your most recent tax return or your monthly income and expenses.
+The monthly payment amount is based on your discretionary income using either your adjusted gross income from your most recent tax return or your monthly income and expenses.
+The goal is to get you affordable monthly payments.

-Consolidation gets you out of default in about 2 to 3 months.
-(But it can cause your loan balance to sky-rocket by adding collection fees to your principal balance.)
+Student loan consolidation gets you out of default in about 2 to 3 months.
+(But it can cause your loan balance to sky-rocket by adding collection fees to the principal balance of your new Direct Consolidation Loan.)

 Neither option will remove the late payments from your credit history.
 (That information will continue to be reported to the credit bureaus because it's accurate; your payments were late.)
 But, the rehab program does remove the default status from your credit report.
 So that may be a small benefit of the program.